Subscribe to Blog via Email

 When my lovely looking meal arrived, I still hadn’t been given any instructions for timings for the scan.
 However, after only one bite of delicious roast beef, a nurse ran in and shouted STOP, the night shift had forgotten to put ‘nil by mouth’ sign above my bed.
 I was whisked away to the scanner – I guess the radiologists made allowances for that small bit of food (which had probably only made it as far as my stomach).
 I did ask them to put my meal in the oven, but I never did see that meal again.
 I suspect health and safety were involved.
-I had to have two teas, but I don’t mean cups of tea (although that was also provided).
+Later that day I had to have two teas, but I don’t mean cups of tea (although that was also provided).
 In parts of the UK, the term “tea” is often used as signifying a late afternoon or early evening meal.
 More common on a Sunday.

 After they had a look at the CT scan output, the IV antibiotics (Ceftriaxone) was stopped (they could see it wasn’t an infection).
 The rest of the day was just relaxing.
 As I was to spend another night in the ward before being discharged, I decided to get some sleep that afternoon knowing the night period would be interrupted by the ‘bleep bleeps’ and the shouts of those worse off than me.
 I also needed some sleep ready to meet an Oncologist in 24 hours’ time, he was going to give me something called a diagnosis ……..